pragdave/tutor-template/README.md

-# M13—The Pragmatic Way to Create Content
+# Tutor—generate tutorials as HTML files

-The M13 system is a simple way to create great-looking interactive content for technical material.
+The TUTOR system is a simple way to create great-looking interactive content for technical material.
 It makes it easy to create text, code listings, interactive terminal sessions, multi-level content, and quizzes.